UnderMou/buckley_leverett/README.md

 ## 3. compare_BL_analytical_numerical

 This folder is a duplicate of the previous two and is dedicated to a comparative analysis of solutions obtained by both methods (analytical and numerical).
-It provides insights into the differences and similarities between the two approaches.

 ## 4. others

 The `others` folder serves as a backup for additional codes and tests developed throughout the entire implementation.
 It contains miscellaneous files and experimental code that may not be directly related to the main Buckley-Leverett equation solutions but are valuable for reference and future development.

-## Usage

-Follow the instructions in each folder's respective README or code comments for details on how to use and run the provided implementations.